Course: Ecology and Evolution of Arachnids

 Ecology and Evolution of Arachnids

 Unbeknownst to most biologists, the (mostly) predatory group of arthropods known as arachnids encompasses eleven extant orders, many of which can be found in the tropical forests of Central America.
-Within this incredibly specious group we observe tremendous diversity with respect to sensory systems (many of them unique to particular groups); morphological adaptations/ specializations; foraging strategies; mating strategies; communication systems; and interactions (among others).
+Within this incredibly specious group we observe tremendous diversity with respect to sensory systems (many of them unique to particular groups); morphological adaptations/ specializations; foraging strategies; mating strategies; communication systems; and ecological interactions (among others).

 Course Content